LinkedInAttic/venus.js/docs/source/reference/config_files.rst

 Overview:
 ===================
-When venus is run, it looks for a file named `.venus/config` in the current directory, then proceeds to walk up the directory tree looking for any other `.venus/config` files.
+When venus is run it looks for a file folder ".venus/" containing a file called "config" in the current directory, then proceeds to walk up the directory tree looking for any other `.venus/config` files.

-When multiple configs are encountered, the config files will extend one another from the order of the furthest config to the closest (closest config takes precedence).
+When multiple configs are encountered, the config files will extend one another from the order of the furthest config to the closest (closest config to cwd takes precedence).

 What can be specified in `.venus/config`?
 ===================

 libraries:
 ----------------
-The libraries config object gives you a way to create a grouping of files, that can be passed as an argument to @venus-library annotation.
+The libraries config object gives you a way to create a grouping of files, that can be passed as an argument to @venus-library annotation for inclusion on the test harness.

 Given the following directory structure: